 Shared-nothing clusters, especially those using replication, trade storage efficiency for scale and resiliency.
 That was a good trade when the storage capacity was cheap spinning disk but in today’s flash only, or at least flash by default, data center that inefficiency can get expensive.

 Rather than use NVMe over Fabrics and 3D Xpoint to speed up an architecture designed to get the most from 1990s technology, we had the opportunity to design from a clean sheet of paper and designed a new architecture that just wasn’t possible before.
-The VAST architecture that breaks the tradeoffs between, scalability, resiliency, performance, and efficiency, which is of course eventually reflected in the price.
+The VAST Universal StorageUniversal Storage is a single storage system that is fast enough for primary storage, scalable enough for huge datasets and affordable enough to use for the full range of a customers data, thus eliminating the tyranny of tiers. architecture that breaks the tradeoffs between, scalability, resiliency, performance, and efficiency, which is of course eventually reflected in the price.

-This Disaggregated, Shared Everything architecture () is based on three key architectural decisions.
+This Disaggregated, Shared Everything architecture (DASEThe VAST DASE (Disaggregated Shared Everything Architecture) disaggregates (separates) the storage media from the CPUs that manage that media and provide storage services.
+This disaggregated storage, including all the system metadata, is shared by all the VAST Servers in the cluster.
+DASE allows use...) is based on three key architectural decisions.
 Our first decision was to disaggregate, that is separate, the systems SSDs from the x86 servers that manage them.
-Our x86 compute nodes still run the software that turns a pile of flash and 3D Xpoint SSDs into a full-blown global namespace, but instead of sticking the storage media inside the server where they can’t be shared we moved them into resilient enclosures.
+Our x86 compute nodes still run the software that turns a pile of flash and 3D Xpoint SSDs into a full-blown global namespace, but instead of sticking the storage media inside the server where they can’t be shared we moved them into resilient NVMe-oFNVMe-oF (Non Volatile Memory express over Fabrics) extends the NVMe protocol to allow systems to access NVMe SSDs over fabric networks like Ethernet and/or Infiniband as well as PCIe connections. enclosures.

 Disaggregation breaks the efficiency trade-off